 Anne Grady, Author, 52 Strategies for Life, Love and Work

-On an average day, we are bombarded with thousands of images and hundreds of thousands of pieces of new information.
+Each day, we are bombarded with thousands of images and hundreds of thousands of pieces of information.
 We hold all of this information in our subconscious.
-In reality, our short-term memory can only store two to four items at once.
-When we are feeling overwhelmed or stressed, it’s not necessarily because we have so much to do; it’s trying to remember it all and keep it at the forefront of our minds.
+The problem is, our short-term memory can store only two to four items at a time.
+When we feel overwhelmed or stressed out, it’s not necessarily because we have too much to do.
+Instead, it is a result of trying to remember it all and keep it at the forefront of our minds.

-- Devote Yourself to What Matters: Identify your top three to five priorities and spend 80 percent of your time on them without apologizing for it.
-Schedule time for your priorities.
-If necessary, save money for them.
+- Focus on Your Priorities: Identify your top three to five priorities and spend 80 percent of your time on them without apologizing for it.
+Schedule time and if necessary, save money for your priorities.
 Make sure you have emotional and physical energy for them.

 About the Author

-Anne Grady is an entrepreneur, author and expert in personal and organizational transformation.
+Anne Grady is an author, corporate leadership consultant and expert in personal and organizational transformation.
 With humor, passion and straight talk, she grew her business as a nationally recognized speaker and consultant while raising her severely mentally ill son.
 Anne shares lessons she has learned in her new book, 52 Strategies for Life, Love and Work.
-For more information, visit www.AnneGradyGroup.com and www.Success52.com.